Pet Teeth Cleanings

-Yes.
-Plain and simple.
-On a very rare occasion, I have seen a dog (never a cat) allow a cleaning.
-But most of these cleanings are rudimentary and cursory.
-They never include putting digital x ray sensors in the molar region or the use of ultrasonics to help clean or do they ever allow full mouth probing for tissue pockets.
-So if your goal is a half done job then the answer is no, but if it is a cleaning and exam done to human standards then absolutely.
-This is the truth so don’t shoot the messenger, me.
+Yes!
+On a very rare occasion, we have seen a dog (never a cat!) allow a cleaning while they are awake.
+But most of these awake cleanings are rudimentary and cursory.
+They never include putting digital X-ray sensors in the molar region or the use of ultrasonics to help clean, nor do they ever allow full-mouth probing for tissue pockets.
+If you want a thorough dental cleaning, then yes, your pet must be sedated.

 What constitutes a good pet dental cleaning?

 During a good, thorough dental cleaning, a skilled veterinary technician uses an ultrasonic scaler and hand instruments to remove all the tartar and calculus from above and below the gum line.
-Once the teeth are clean, a fluoride paste is used to polish the teeth smooth, making them more resistant to future tartar development.
+Once the teeth are clean, the veterinary technician uses a fluoride paste to polish the teeth smooth, making them more resistant to future tartar development.

-A periodontal probe and explorer are used as part of a post cleaning examination.
-If a probe depth (pocket around the tooth) is greater than 2mm in dogs or 1mm in cats, this indicates that periodontal disease is present and additional treatment may be necessary to save the tooth.
-A comprehensive oral examination and charting is performed at the time of the teeth cleaning.
-Dental x-rays show the inside of the tooth and root.
-Our hospital uses the same digital dental radiograph machine found in your dentists’ office.
-Charting a patient’s mouth is the recording of abnormalities in a pet’s medical record for future reference or to design a treatment plan.
+A periodontal probe and explorer are used during a post-cleaning examination.
+If a probe depth (pocket around the tooth) is greater than 2mm in dogs or 1mm in cats, this indicates that periodontal disease is present, and additional treatment may be necessary to save the tooth.
+X-rays, a comprehensive oral examination and charting are performed at the time of the teeth cleaning as well.
+Charting a pet patient’s mouth is the process of recording dental abnormalities in a pet’s medical record for future reference or to design a treatment plan.

 What is included in a pet dental cleaning?